Site author Richard Steane

 Helically coiled bacteria may be called spirilla (spirillum in singular), and comma shaped cells are called vibrios.

-In the space below, draw some outline diagrams to illustrate these forms and groupings, and give some specific examples (i.e. scientific names), together with names of diseases that they cause, if appropriate.
+Use the mouse to show some outline diagrams illustrating these forms and groupings, with some specific examples (i.e. scientific names).

 These names are used in classification as generic names as well as for general descriptions.